gvwilson/sensibleadventures/bookster/bookster.md

 Whatever Erileine would have said next was cut off by a low moan from the stern.
 "No.  No no no no…" Thomas stared down in horror at his jacket.
-"No, please, come back."
-The vibrant ever-changing patterns on Thomas's coat had stilled and dulled.
+"No, please, give her back---please, I didn't mean it, I didn't mean it."
+The vibrant ever-changing patterns on Thomas's coat had stilled.

 Razi sat up unsteadily.  "*La*, knocking the fire aside---that was your doing?"
 He clasped his hands in front of his chest.
 "I am